rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 We close all open transitions by sifting.
 We use an index-based loop so that newly discovered states are appended to `states` and processed in the same pass.
+`leaf_index` maps each `DTLeaf` object to the list of `(state, char)` pairs whose transition was established by sifting to that leaf.
+This is the index that the incremental update needs to find stale transitions after a split.

 <!--
 ############
-def close_transitions(dfa, dt, st, oracle, alphabet):
+def close_transitions(dfa, dt, st, oracle, alphabet, leaf_index=None):
     states = list(st.acc.keys())
     i = 0
     while i < len(states):